ryancheley/the-well-maintained-test/README.md

     the-well-maintained-test questions -q 3

+    3. Is there a changelog?

+        A changelog, or a release notes page, is vital for our ability to update the package.
+The changelog is the main place for communication of breaking changes.
+(A case for changelogs is made at keepachangelog.com.)

+        Changelogs come in many forms: a single file, a documentation section, GitHub release descriptions, etc. Again, hopefully the package doesn’t make you hunt for it.

+        Note that some projects “have a changelog”, but it has stopped being maintained since the project’s inception.
+So check that the changelog covers recent releases.

+    See https://adamj.eu/tech/2021/11/04/the-well-maintained-test/#is-there-a-changelog for the original source.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: